solidi/writing/18-what-is-a-tech-lead-anyway.md

 It's quite hard to define the tech lead role in a short post.
 But, here it goes.

+**The lead is a role, not a title.** Any software engineer can become the tech lead.
+And with the part, others will look up to this leader.

 **The lead is the team liaison.
 The role shepherds change.** They focus on the future state.
 The rapid response.
 The pivots from management.

 **Tech leads play the role of mentor and sponsor to others.** They setup code reviews in a collaborative way.
 They handle [discourse](https://uvwx.github.io/hierarchy.html).
 They partner with the product on feasibility, on a roadmap, priority, and estimations.